-An appropriation of public space, designed and intended to be open to all, the park was weaponized and racialized at an especially volatile moment in Boston's history - when white opposition to social equality and boycotts to federally mandated desegregation of the school system (10).
-(FOOTNOTE: For more on the history of racism and its legacy in Boston, see the Boston Globe's seven part investigation; Boston.
-Racism.
-Image.
-Reality. https://apps.bostonglobe.com/spotlight/boston-racism-image-reality/series/image)
+An appropriation of public space, designed and intended to be open to all, the park was weaponized and racialized at an especially volatile moment in Boston's history - when white opposition to social equality and boycotts to federally mandated desegregation of the school system (10).1 repaired with public funds.

-The Columbus statue, privately funded by nationalist Arthur Stivaletta - who was the single member of the Friends of Christopher Columbus Committee, the name of which is engraved at the statue's granite base - was unlawfully placed on public land in 1979.
-Since then it has been maintained and repaired with public funds.
 The statue has been vandalized at least five times since 2004.
 In 2006, the statue was beheaded.
 In 2015 the statue was splattered with red paint and spray painted with "Black Lives Matter."
 On June 9, 2020 the statue was beheaded again.
 The head was recovered by the police, and the statue was put into storage.
 In October 2020 the city announced it would be placed in a Knights of Columbus building in the North End (11).
 The granite pedestal still sits in the crossroads of the park, obstructing the view of the water.
 The park has retained its name and the pathway where Gateway to Infinity (An Anti-monument) is painted remains "Christopher Columbus Park Path."